-Kuan Chung Chen (Median) is a Master of natural energy healing.
+Kuan Chen is a Master of natural energy healing and an evidence-based integrative health practitioner.
 While practicing under his father in Taiwan, he has helped many people with both their physical and mental problems through the natural energy practices of Tai Chi and Qi Gong.
 His approach to healing has always been one of “helping people to help themselves”.
-His methods of Tai Chi Qi Gong Guiding Treatment and Acupuncture usually help rid people of their pain or illness pretty quickly; however, once patients are feeling better, he encourages them to practice Tai Chi and Qi Gong in order to prevent illness in the future.
+His methods of Tai Chi Qi Gong Guiding Treatment and Acupuncture usually help rid people of their pain or illness pretty quickly; however, once patients are feeling better, he encourages them to practice Tai Chi, Qi Gong, and Mediation in order to prevent illness in the future.
 He believes that there is no better healing mechanism than our own bodies, and that it is very important for us to take more control of our own health.

-Median Chen started his Tai Chi and Qi Gong practice at the age of five under the instruction of his father (Grand Tai Chi Master CK Chen) in Taiwan.
-Since then, Median has amassed over 25 years of experience in Tai Chi, Qi Gong, and Qi guided healing practice, and has more than 10 years of experience in teaching Tai Chi and Qi Gong.
+Kuan Chen started his Tai Chi and Qi Gong practice at the age of five under the instruction of his father (Grand Tai Chi Master CK Chen) in Taiwan.
+Since then, has amassed over 30 years of experience in Tai Chi, Qi Gong, and Qi guided healing practice, and has more than 25 years of experience in teaching Tai Chi and Qi Gong.
 He was named the international champion of both individual 37 Tai Chi Form and Tai Chi Push Hand (Detail please see Median Chen’s Tai Chi Awards & Honors here).

 C.K.
 Chen (Senior Adviser)